jessesquires/jessesquires.com/_posts/2014-06-24-apples-to-apples.md

 * *Software:* OS X Mavericks 10.9.3, Xcode6-Beta WWDC seed
 * *Hardware:* 2008 unibody MacBook Pro, 2.4 Ghz Intel Core 2 Duo, 8 GB 1067 MHz DDR3 memory <sup><a href="#note2" id="superscript2">[2]</a></sup>

 Each project is a command line app with a debug, release, and unit-test scheme.
-After downloading, simply build and run, then watch the console for output.
+Build and run, then watch the console for output.

 The benchmarks consist of *T* trials, which are averaged at the end to obtain the average execution time for each algorithm.
 Each trial begins by generating an array of *N* random integers in the range `[0, UINT32_MAX)`.
 Then, each sorting algorithm is passed a copy of this initial array to sort.
 The current time is logged before and after each sort and the difference between the two yields the execution time for the algorithm for the current trial.